Gorka Luariz

-Gorka Patricio Luariz-Ayerdi Rona (born 20 December 1992) is a Spanish-born Equatoguinean footballer who plays as a forward for Arenas Club de Getxo and the Equatorial Guinea national team.
+Gorka Patricio Luariz-Ayerdi Rona (born 20 December 1992) is a professional footballer who plays as a forward for División de Honor de Guipúzcoa club Vasconia.
+Born in Spain, he played for the Equatorial Guinea national team.

 Early life

 Luariz was born in Zaragoza, Aragon to a Basque father and an Equatoguinean mother, a Bubi from Malabo.
 He spent his childhood in Sangüesa, Vitoria-Gasteiz and San Sebastián.

 Club career

 He was called up by the Basque Country national team at youth levels.

 Having developed at Antiguoko, he was signed by Athletic Bilbao in 2010, but suffered a cruciate ligament knee injury in his maiden campaign in their youth system and was released after an unremarkable loan with the reserve team of Real Unión.

 Since then he moved around several teams, most located in the Basque Country, in the third and fourth tiers of Spanish football.

 International career

 Luariz made his national team debut as a substitute against Madagascar in the 2019 Africa Cup of Nations qualification.